julie99lu/LastpassAutomation/readme.md

 -> After added the first Password Item, the Add button "+" does not show up in the page during automation.
 Cannot test add or edit function with multiple items.
 -> Because missing "+" Add button, each test has to delete the added item.
 So next test can Add item by clicking "Add items one-by-one" from the welcome page
 -> If you see a lot of failures in TestPsswordItem, probabbly because there're some items for the user, have to manually remove all the items and retry the test.

+## Functions tested for password generator feature
+-> Create a password easy to say
+-> Create a password easy to read
+-> Create a passwor with all characters
+-> Password Copy
+-> Password refresh
+-> Password range limitaion